Asymmetric price transmission: Commodities

-One should remember that the size asymmetry cannot occur on its own.
-If that had been the case the upstream prices and downstream prices would drift apart.
-Since downstream prices and upstream prices are by definition related to each other, this cannot be the case.
-Accordingly, size asymmetry can occur only together with time asymmetry and only when the long-run relationship between prices is restored after the impulse shock to upstream prices.
+Fiscal policy

+Asymmetric price transmission also occurs in the context of fiscal policy changes.
+For example, when taxes are cut, businesses tend to retain the savings to improve their profit margins, but if the tax is raised back to its original level years later, prices surged significantly higher than they were before the cut.

 Consequences

-The issue of asymmetric price transmission received a considerable attention in economic literature because of two reasons.
+The issue of asymmetric price transmission has received a considerable amount of attention in economic literature for two reasons.

 Firstly, its presence is not in line with predictions of the canonical economic theory (e.g. perfect competition and monopoly), which expect that under some regularity assumptions (such as non-kinked, convex/concave demand function) downstream responses to upstream changes should be symmetric in terms of absolute size and timing.

 Secondly, because of the size of the some markets in which asymmetric price transmission takes place (such as petroleum markets), global dependence on some products (again oil) and the share of income spent by average household on some products (again petroleum products), asymmetric price transmission is important from the welfare point of view.
 One must remember that APT implies a welfare redistribution from agents downstream to agents upstream (presumably consumers to large energy companies); it has serious political and social consequences.